Ruth Anderson, Baroness Anderson of Stoke-on-Trent: Parliamentary career

-Smeeth was selected as Labour Party candidate for the Burton constituency in the 2010 general election, finishing 6,304 votes behind Andrew Griffiths of the Conservative Party.
+Anderson was selected as Labour Party candidate for the Burton constituency in the 2010 general election, finishing 6,304 votes behind Andrew Griffiths of the Conservative Party.
 She was subsequently selected from an all-women shortlist to be Labour Party candidate for Stoke-on-Trent North, following the retirement of incumbent Labour MP Joan Walley, and was subsequently elected at the 2015 general election.

 When she was the Labour Prospective Parliamentary Candidate for Burton, Smeeth was named in a 2009 cable from the US embassy in London as a source to "strictly protect".
 According to the cable Smeeth had supplied intelligence about Prime Minister Gordon Brown's intention to call an election in late 2009, and his subsequent decision against doing so at that time.

-Smeeth backed Yvette Cooper in the 2015 Labour leadership election.
+Anderson backed Yvette Cooper in the 2015 Labour leadership election.

-In October 2015 Smeeth was given an adjournment debate on holiday hunger.
+In October 2015, Anderson was given an adjournment debate on holiday hunger.

-In June 2016 Smeeth resigned her post as Parliamentary Private Secretary (PPS) to the shadow Northern Ireland and Scotland teams, alongside others, in protest at Jeremy Corbyn's leadership.
+In June 2016, Anderson resigned her post as parliamentary private secretary (PPS) to the shadow Northern Ireland and Scotland teams, alongside others, in protest at Jeremy Corbyn's leadership.
 She supported Owen Smith in the failed attempt to replace him in the 2016 Labour leadership election.

-Smeeth campaigned for the UK to remain in the European Union in the approach to the 2016 referendum.
+Anderson campaigned for the UK to remain in the European Union in the approach to the 2016 referendum.
 Her constituency voted for Brexit by 72.1%.
 In November 2016, Smeeth said "I'll be voting for us to move to Article 50.
 The general public, especially in Stoke-on-Trent, sent a very clear message with some parts of my constituency voting 80/20 to leave.
 My whole priority and focus is how we can make it work".